This is article #21 out of 50 in The Startup Marketing Playbook.

 A good print ad is extremely simple, hammering home your core messaging.
 The worst print ad has a large amount of small text, describing details of your product.
 People flip through magazines quickly — you need something bold that catches their eye and can be digested within seconds.

 Have a clear call-to-action

 Magazines lack the holy grail of online content: the CTA button.
-Therefore, you need to build calls to action into your print ads that drive targets to your website.
-It might be a special offer or unique URL that you can measure traffic from.
+Therefore, you need to build a call-to-action into your print ads that drive targets to your website.
+It might be a special offer or unique URL from which you can measure traffic.